Robots to help visually impaired identify and grasp objects, increase mobility in elderly, and promote curiosity and determination in children.

 NICHD sponsors research on development, before and after birth; maternal, child, and family health; reproductive biology and population issues; and medical rehabilitation.
 For more information, visit the Institute's website at www.nichd.nih.gov

 NEI leads the federal government's research on the visual system and eye diseases.
 NEI supports basic and clinical science programs to develop sight-saving treatments and address special needs of people with vision loss.
 For more information, visit www.nei.nih.gov

 NINR supports basic and clinical research that develops the knowledge to build the scientific foundation for clinical practice, prevent disease and disability, manage and eliminate symptoms caused by illness, and enhance end-of-life and palliative care.
 For more information about NINR, visit the website at www.ninr.nih.gov

 NIH, the nation's medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit www.nih.gov

-*News Release by NIH/National Institute of Biomedical Imaging & Bioengineering: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (NIH/National Institute of Biomedical Imaging & Bioengineering).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.